Trading vs investing: what’s the difference?

 Whereas investors ignore smaller market movements, and focus on the longer-term trend of the market, traders aim to open positions more frequently to take advantage of volatility around key events and intraday activity.

 Initial capital required for trading

-When you open a CFD or spread betting position, you would put down a small initial deposit – the margin – which is a percentage of the full value of the trade.
+When you open a CFD position, you would put down a small initial deposit – the margin – which is a percentage of the full value of the trade.
 This is why leveraged trading is sometimes referred to as ‘trading on margin’.
 This initial funding is often presented as a percentage of your total trade.

 So, as before, let’s say you want to buy five shares that are currently worth £100 each.
 If you wanted to invest, you’d have to put up all £500 to open the position.
 But if you decided to trade using leveraged products instead, you might only have to pay 20% of this (£100) to open the position.

 Returns from trading